leahkemp/pipeface/docs/pipeface/run_on_other_hpc.md

 params.alphamissense_db = '/path/to/AlphaMissense_hg38.tsv.gz'
 ```

-Modify the rest of the `nextflow_pipeface_container.config` for your specific HPC/job scheduler.
+Modify the rest of the `nextflow_pipeface.config` for your specific HPC/job scheduler: the `executor`, `queue`, `project` and `storage` settings in the `process` block, the `cacheDir` the software containers are pulled to, and per-process resources where needed.
+Alternatively keep `nextflow_pipeface.config` untouched and put your settings in a small config that starts with `includeConfig 'nextflow_pipeface.config'`, as `nextflow_pipeface_nci.config` does for NCI.

 > [!NOTE]
 > The 'deepvariant_call_variants' and 'deeptrio_call_variants' processes require access to appropriate GPUs